Jinjiarui/LabelTrick/README.md

 This is a `pytorch` implementation of Label Trick.
 This is the experiment code in the following work:

 > Why Propagate Alone?
-Parallel Use of Labels and Features on Graphs</br>
+Parallel Use of Labels and Features on Graphs </br>
-Yangkun Wang, Jiarui Jin, Weinan Zhang, Yongyi Yang, Jiuhai Chen, Quan Gan, Yong Yu, Zheng Zhang, Zengfeng Huang, David Wipf [ICLR 2022](https://openreview.net/forum?id=VTNjxbFRKly)
+Yangkun Wang, Jiarui Jin, Weinan Zhang, Yongyi Yang, Jiuhai Chen, Quan Gan, Yong Yu, Zheng Zhang, Zengfeng Huang, David Wipf. </br>
+[ICLR 2022](https://openreview.net/forum?id=VTNjxbFRKly)

 ### Prerequisites